Black and Asian Solidarity Has A Long History — Here Are The Women Now Leading The Way

 Advertisement

-As the fight to abolish white supremacy rages on, we’re honoring some of the Black and Asian women living and fighting for social justice at the intersection of these communities and struggles.
+As the fight to abolish white supremacy rages on, we’re honouring some of the Black and Asian women living and fighting for social justice at the intersection of these communities and struggles.

 “Before #Asians4BlackLives, there was Yuri Kochiyama cradling Malcolm's head as he bled.
 There was Grace Lee and James Boggs unified in love and in activism.
 There was Tupac, sharing his family's history in Yuri's living room,” says Aerica Shimizu Banks, a Black and Japanese inclusion innovator who advocates for justice and educates on the interconnectedness between Black and Asian communities.
 “And there are people, like me, living their Asian and Black lives simultaneously and inextricably.
 As Yuri said, ‘We are all part of one another.’
 So whether you’re Black, white, Asian, Latino, we have to continue to carry that mantle [to fight for justice].”